The campus has committed to reducing energy use, not only to reduce costs, but to meet the goals set for carbon reduction in our Climate Action Plan.

 Glass Tower Hall is an excellent example of LEED construction.
 Opened in August of 2005, this residential building design demonstrates that the commitment the campus is making towards sustainability has been underway for quite some time.

-The Professional Studies Building is another example of forward thinking in the area of sustainabilty, energy efficiency and renewables.
+The Professional Studies Building is another example of forward thinking in the area of sustainability, energy efficiency and renewables.
 This building is heated and cooled by a Geothermal Water Source Heat Pump System.
 A series of 40 wells, 400 feet underground on the building's west side, are used for pumping heat to or from the ground.
 In the winter, it uses the earth as a heat source, while in the summer, it becomes a heat sink.
 The design takes advantage of the relatively stable temperature of the Earth's crust throughout the year to boost efficiency and reduce electric and natural gas consumption.
-This source of heating and cooling is a form of renewable energy; it has avoided about 650 tons of carbon emmissions since it was commissioned in April of 2011.